raghuugare/blog/content/post/fontification.md

 ## Enter Adobe...

-Soon, my search for a free web-font 'service' zeroed in on Adobe who I learnt, have been famously providing such a service called [Typekit][link_Typekit]{:target="_blank"} for quite long.
+Soon, my search for a free web-font 'service' zeroed in on Adobe who I learnt, have been famously providing such a service called [Typekit][link_Typekit] for quite long.
 Really loved some of their blog-series on various little-known minutiae related to fonts!
 But Typekit is a paid service, and I wondered if little tinkers like me could freely experiment with fonts somehow.

 I then came to know that Adobe had come up with exactly the kind of 'free, font-service' that I had in mind!